Swiddis/opensearch-sql-distributed-testing/README.md

 sorted results."
 Once properties are defined, the framework generates a large amount of test cases, and ensures the system maintains these properties under all cases.

-Or more succently described by David Maclver, the author of [Hypothesis](https://hypothesis.works/articles/what-is-property-based-testing/):
+Or more succinctly described by David Maclver, the author of [Hypothesis](https://hypothesis.works/articles/what-is-property-based-testing/):
 > Property based testing is the construction of tests such that, when these tests are fuzzed,
 > failures in the test reveal problems with the system under test that could not have been revealed